developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/input/barcode/index.md

 <!-- [Removed per TUT-40275]
 * **Signature capture -** supported since DataWedge 7.3
 * **OCR A/B -** supported since DataWedge 7.5 -->
-<p>For some devices, NextGen SimulScan requires a <a href="/licensing">Mobility DNA Enterprise license</a>.
+<p>For <b>Zebra Professional-series devices,</b> such as TC21 and TC26, NextGen SimulScan requires a <a href="/licensing">Mobility DNA Enterprise license</a>.
 The following message is displayed when attempting to access this feature on a device without a valid license:</p>
 <img style="height:350px" src="license_required.png"/>
 _License required on Zebra Professional devices_